scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 ## 5. Configure the Scala 3 Compiler

 The Scala 3 compiler options are different from the Scala 2.13 ones: some have been renamed, others are not yet supported.
-You can refer to the [Scalac Options Comparative](scalacoptions-migration.md) table to adapt your current list of `scalacOptions`.
+You can refer to the [Compiler Options Table](../compiler-options/compiler-options-table.md) to adapt your current list of `scalacOptions`.

 A typical configuration looks like this:
 ```scala